-The MPI stemmed from the work of Thomas Beddoes (1760-1808), the son of a reasonably wealthy tanner with significant land holdings in Shifnal, Shropshire.6 He attended Pembroke College, Oxford, before studying chemistry with Bryan Higgins (c.1741-1818) in London and then with Joseph Black (1728-1799) at Edinburgh University.
-Returning to Oxford in 1786 he took his MD, followed by a visit to France.
-There he became acquainted with many leading chemists, including Antoine Lavoisier (1743-1794), following which he adopted the new chemical nomenclature.
-From 1787 until his final lecture series delivered in the spring of 1792, he held the non-stipendiary Readership in Chemistry at Oxford University.
-He then resigned following disagreements in Oxford centring on his support for the French Revolution and his general position as a democrat, which led him to be subjected to government harassment.7 of London 32 (1977): 41-9; Mike Jay, The Atmosphere of Heaven: The Unnatural Experiments of Dr Beddoes and His Sons of Genius (New Haven: Yale University Press, 2009); Henry Bence Jones, The Royal Institution: Its Founders, and Its First Professors (London: Longman, 1871); Morris Berman, Social Change and Scientific Organization: The Royal Institution, 1799-1844 (Ithaca: Cornell University Press, 1978); Frank A.J.L.
+The MPI stemmed from the work of Thomas Beddoes (1760-1808), the son of a reasonably wealthy tanner with significant land holdings in Shifnal, Shrop-

+June Fullmer, Young Humphry Davy: The making of an experimental chemist (Philadelphia: American Philosophical Society, 2000); David Knight, Humphry Davy: Science and power (Oxford: Blackwell, 1992; Second Edition, Cambridge: Cambridge University Press, 1996); Sophie Forgan, ed., Science and the Sons of Genius: Studies on Humphry Davy (London: Science Reviews, 1980); Trevor H. Levere, "Dr. Thomas Beddoes and the Establishment of His Pneumatic Institution: A tale of three presidents," Notes and Records of the Royal Society of London 32 (1977): 41-9; Mike Jay, The Atmosphere of Heaven: The unnatural experiments of Dr. Beddoes and his sons of genius (New Haven: Yale University Press, 2009); Henry Bence Jones, The Royal Institution: Its founders, and its first professors (London: Longman, 1871); Morris Berman, Social Change and Scientific Organization: The Royal Institution, 1799-1844 (Ithaca: Cornell University Press, 1978); Frank A.J.L.
 James, ed., 'The Common Purposes of Life': Science and society at the Royal Institution of Great Britain (Aldershot: Ashgate, 2002).

-4 Frank A.J.L.
-James, Michael Faraday: A Very Short Introduction (Oxford: Oxford University Press, 2010); Roland Jackson, "John Tyndall and the Early History of Diamagnetism," Annals of Science 72 (2015): 435-89; John Rowlinson, Sir James Dewar, 1842-1923: A Ruthless Chemist (Farnham: Ashgate, 2012).
+Frank A.J.L.
+James, Michael Faraday: A very short introduction (Oxford: Oxford University Press, 2010); Roland Jackson, "John Tyndall and the Early History of Diamagnetism," Annals of Science 72 (2015): 435-89; John Rowlinson, Sir James Dewar, 1842-1923: A ruthless chemist (Farnham: Ashgate, 2012).

-5 Heather Ewing, The Lost World of James Smithson: Science, Revolution, and the Birth of the Smithsonian (New York: Bloomsbury, 2007).
+Heather Ewing, The Lost World of James Smithson: Science, revolution, and the birth of the Smithsonian (New York: Bloomsbury, 2007).